LuAliSora/crawler_yandeRe/README.md

-# crawler_firstTry
+# crawler_yandeRe
-    Get pic from a web
+    Get images from the web
     Based on re
 ## To Start:
     1. Create "recFile"